 (1) Religious Groups, Politics and Media: I moved to the US from Turkey in 1999 to attend Georgetown University’s Edmund Walsh School of Foreign Service.
-During my time as an undergraduate at Washington DC, I realized that my interests lied more with thinking about politics as opposed to practicing it.
-After brief stints in Washington DC think-tanks and NGOs, I applied for graduate school to pursue my interest in exploring in media and religion, particularly in Turkey.
-I commenced my graduate work at New York University’s Hagob Kevorkian Center for Near Eastern Studies.
-During these studies I explored how religious and political personalities would appear on television.
+After brief stints in Washington DC think-tanks and NGOs, I applied for graduate school to pursue my interest in exploring the intersection between media and religious organizations particularly in Turkey.
+I commenced my graduate work first at New York University’s Hagob Kevorkian Center for Near Eastern Studies.
+During these studies I explored how religious and political personalities perform and act during live events.
 I particularly focused on the aspects an amnesiac violence and theatricality during the broadcast of Merve Kavakci’s (the first veiled female parliamentarian in Turkey) swearing-in ceremonies.
-After finishing my Master’s in Near Eastern Studies, I moved on to Columbia University’s master’s program in order further pursue my interest in the relationship between religion and media.
-This time, my focus was on transnational religous movements and their use of online tools.
+After finishing my Master’s in Near Eastern Studies, I pursued another Master’s, this time at Columbia University’s in order further explore my interest in the relationship between religion and media.
+This time, my focus was on transnational religious movements and their use of online tools.

 (2) Organizational Logics, Science Communication and Visual Culture: I started the PhD program at New York University’s Media, Culture and Communication department in the Fall of 2008 to work closely with my advisor Allen Feldman.
 Shortly before I began the program, I was diagnosed with cancer.
-In an interesting way, my doctoral work coincided with a time in which I became exposed to various biomedical practices as these practices and systems were involved in treating my body.
-In this time period and as a result of my health history, I became fascinated with the lack there of knowledge I had towards the institutions of biomedicine and how unequipped I was to understand and to critique institutions that played a structuring role in sustaining my health.
-I volunteered my leftover specimen for research never to really find out where and how it was used.
+I became fascinated with the lack there of knowledge I had towards the institutions of biomedicine and how unequipped I was to understand and to critique institutions that played a structuring role in sustaining my health.
 My prognosis was good and within two years I recovered.
-As a result of this intersection of being sick and pursuing a PhD, I became interested in Visual Culture of Science, particularly of tumors and cancer.
-In the first phase of exploring this interest, I completed my specialization exams both within the fields of Visual Culture (with Prof. Allen Feldman) and in Science and Technology Studies (with Prof. Mara Mills).
+As a result of this experience I changed by research agenda and started exploring communication and media about cancer.
+The first phase of exploring this interest led to my specialization exams within the fields of Visual Culture (with Prof. Allen Feldman) and in Science and Technology Studies (with Prof. Mara Mills).

 I presented reflections based on this research in a number of national and international conferences.
 I completed and defended my dissertation titled The Dying Patient, The Invincible Mouse and Tumor Media: Representation of Cancer Research at the Human-Animal Crossroads.

-(3) Pedagogical Research about Global Classrooms: As I develop versions inspired by this research, I also have been developing a research agenda particularly focusing on best pedagogical approaches within college classrooms thinking particularly about how to transform classrooms into global and civic spaces.
+(3) Pedagogical Research about Global Classrooms: As I develop versions inspired by this research, I also have been developing a research agenda particularly focusing on model pedagogical approaches in higher education exploring particularly about how to transform classrooms into global and civic spaces.